antwan1/Task-Manager-project/README.md

 @manmohansingh -
     Made "due Date" visible alongside Project and Title name.
     Need to display the importance band alongside the text as well.
-    Need to put in error handling for, if the user enters due date which comes before today's (present day's) date.
+    Need to put in error handling for, if the user enters due model.date which comes before today's (present day's) model.date.

 [13] 20-10-2020 10:21
 @manmohansingh -